New Hampshire Alternative Teacher Certification

 Testing Requirements for New Hampshire Alternative Certification

 The testing requirements for alternative teacher certification vary based upon the pathway followed to licensure and the hiring requirements of individual school districts.
-Exam requirements such as the Praxis Core Academic Skills for Educators may be identified as part of an individual’s Individualized Professional Development Plan (IPDP) for alternative licensure.
+Exam requirements such as the Praxis Core Academic Skills for Educators and/or the Praxis II Subject Assessments may be identified as part of an individual’s Individualized Professional Development Plan (IPDP) for alternative licensure.

 Transferring Teaching Licenses from Another State

 New Hampshire teacher certification via reciprocity is known as the Alternative 2 pathway.
-New Hampshire accepts candidates with a current and valid teaching certificate issued by any state if the candidate has completed a state-approved teacher preparation program and has completed three years of satisfactory teaching experience within the previous seven years.
+New Hampshire typically accepts applications from those with a current and valid teaching certificate issued by any state if the candidate has completed a state-approved teacher preparation program and has completed three years of satisfactory teaching experience within the previous seven years.
 For more information, see our guide to interstate reciprocity or visit the New Hampshire Department of Education.

-Schools with Alternative Certification Programs in New Hampshire
+Schools with Alternative and Master’s Programs in New Hampshire